Emigration of Jews from Nazi Germany and German-occupied Europe: Within Europe

+Between 1933 and 1943, European countries received substantial numbers of Jewish refugees.
+According to one estimate, England accepted about 65,000, France 55,000, the Netherlands 35,000, Belgium 30,000, Switzerland 16,000 and Spain 12,000, while other European countries collectively accepted about 70,000.

 Despite pressure from Germany, Fascist Italy protected Jewish people in lands that it occupied in Greece, France, Dalmatia, Croatia, and Yugoslavia, as well as protecting Jews in Tunisia, between mid-1942 and September 1943.

 About 30000 Jews entered Portugal through Spain, and many sought passage in Lisbon on ships bound for the Americas.
 The refugees were assisted by French and American Jewish organizations.
 Most travelled between 1939 and 1941, and after Germans pressured the country to limit Jews ability to travel through their country, from 1942 to 1944 there were about 7,500 people who were admitted entry to Spain for Portugal.
 Spanish consuls also provided identity papers so that up to 5000 people could escape through other parts of Europe.

 Sweden took in Jews from Norway and Denmark.
 The Swiss took in nearly 30000 Jews, yet also turned away 20000 at their border.